Redesigning Campaign Creation from the Ground Up

 Background

-The original platform was designed with simplicity in mind, offering a straightforward campaign setup flow (see video below).
+The original platform was designed with simplicity in mind, offering a straightforward campaign setup flow.

 The original campaign setup flow in 2022.

-The platform performed well in its first two years, driving SMB acquisition and solid profitability.
-However, we faced two significant challenges:
+The platform performed well in its first two years, driving SMB acquisition and solid profit margins.
+But two main roadblocks were in the way for exponential growth:

-This wasn't a simple design refresh — we were rebuilding the entire platform while keeping it live for existing customers.
-Beyond reimagining the campaign flow, I designed new reporting and creative upload experiences from scratch.
+This wasn't just a design refresh, we were rebuilding the entire platform while keeping it live for existing customers.
+Early on, I knew there would be core challenges:

 Sole designer